 Prebiotics are the food sources of beneficial colon residing microbes.
 There are key differences between POST and Prebiotics, although their relationship is interdependent.

 Prebiotic food contain dietary fibers that pass through the upper part of the digestive system intact because the body cannot break them down.
 POST is a byproduct created from prebiotic fermentation.

 Leeks, Asparagus, Onions, Chicory root, Dandelion greens, and Garlic.

 Why probiotics are replaced

 There’s really no comparison between the two as their promoting and beneficial effects on the human body drastically differ.
 A Post-biotic is created when “good” microbes ferment dietary fiber in the colon.
 (Good bacteria = probiotics.
 Dietary fiber = prebiotics.)

 Good Bacteria = Probiotics and Dietary Fiber = Prebiotics

-Health Promoting Probiotic-rich food:
+Promoting Probiotics-rich food:

-Dietary fiber or prebiotics:
+Dietary fiber dairy foods or prebiotics foods: